Special-K-s-Flightsim-Bots/DCSServerBot/plugins/punishment/README.md

 # Plugin Punishment
-The DCSServerBot's auto-ban, auto-kick, auto-move-back-to-spectators module, based on the clients behaviour and the configuration described in here.
+The DCSServerBot's auto-ban, auto-kick, auto-move-back-to-spectators module, based on the players behaviour and the configuration described in here.
-To get the best results, you want to enable the Missionstats plugin, too.
-Hit-Events can only be captured, when this plugin is activated.
-Otherwise you can only punish teamkill events.

 The ideas of this plugin are based on [Slmod](https://github.com/mrSkortch/DCS-SLmod).
 Thanks to Speed for his awesome solution!

 ## Configuration